jon-j-warren/fantasy-hockey/README.md

   to protest the trade
 * Playoffs start week 22 and will involve the top 8 teams in the league
 * Playoff tie-breakers are awarded to the higher seed from the regular season
-* There will be two divisions to which everyone will be randomly assigned, but they serve no purpose other than playing into the props
+* There will be four divisions to which everyone will be assigned, but they serve no purpose other than playing into the Team Bonding prop
 * Prop violations are always in effect for __all__ teams, including eliminated teams during the playoffs.
 Teams will become locked once they have been eliminated to help prevent circumvention.
 Attempts to circumvent prop